Rughalt/D35E/README.md

 downloading a zip archive from the [here](https://www.dragonshorn.info/dnd35e/dnd35e.zip).

 ## Progress
+You can track SRD implementation progress [here](https://github.com/Rughalt/D35E/projects/1)

+### Systems
+Most of the stuff that is the same as in PF1 works.
+For things that are different:
+- Psionics - Implemented base system
+- Shapechange - Implemented Wildshape, Polymorph, Alter-self

 ### Compendium

 - Base classes - Done
 - Base NPC classes - Done
-- Feats - In Compendium, not implemented
+- Feats - In Compendium, partially implemented
 - Racial Traits - Partially done
+- Racial HD - Done
+- Monsters - Partially done
+- Items, Magic Items - Partially done
-- Racial HD - Partially done
+- Spells - Partially done

-### Systems
-Most of the stuff that is the same as in PF1 works.
-For things that are different:

-You can track SRD implementation progress [here](https://github.com/Rughalt/D35E/projects/1)

 ## Support
 This project is done in my free time and for free.
 You can discuss it, post bugs and get in tough with me on projects official [Discord Community](https://discord.gg/wDyUaZH)